grantmcdermott/duckreg/README.md

 Note the size of the original dataset, which is nearly 180 million rows, versus the compressed dataset, which is down to only 70k.
-On my laptop this regression completes in **under 4 seconds**... despite have to read and compress the dataset from disk!
+On my laptop this regression completes in **under 4 seconds**... and that includes the time it took to read and compress the data from disk!

 #### Option 2: Persistent database